adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

    X_t = np.load('Raw_fcst_case2.npy') #load raw forecast
    Y_t = 0.5   #made-up observation

-By executing the same code as above, when we calibrate the forecast ensemble using the :func:`~taqm.taqm.calibrate` method, we get:
+By executing the same code used in Example 1, when we calibrate the forecast ensemble using the :func:`~taqm.taqm.calibrate` method, we get:

 .. code-block:: python